benmiller314/cdm2020fall/plans/lesson-19.md

 In the [shared google doc](http://bit.ly/cdm2020fall-notes), **set a goal for today**: what do you need to do to level up on HTML and CSS in the direction of your specific project?
 Note that a Website Preview is due Tuesday.

 <div class="alert alert-info">
 If you haven't yet, please do expand and read my notes above.
-Also remember that you have many <a href="{{site.github_url}}/resources#web-design">Resources</a> on our website; for today, might I especially point out the <strong>design advantages of <a href="https://loremipsum.io">placeholder text</a> and/or <a href="https://loremipsum.io/21-of-the-best-placeholder-image-generators/">images</a></strong>, once you know what your main content areas and headers will be?
+Also remember that you have many <a href="{{site.github_url}}/resources#web-design">Resources</a> on our website; for today, might I especially point out the <strong>design advantages of <a href="https://loremipsum.io">placeholder text</a> and/or <a href="https://loremipsum.io/21-of-the-best-placeholder-image-generators/">images</a></strong>?
 </div>

 EXT: Want more practice with CSS selectors?
-Try https://flukeout.github.io/, a lovely little learning game.
+Try [flukeout.github.io](https://flukeout.github.io), a lovely little learning game.

 <div class="alert alert-white">
 <strong>Did you know?</strong> If you're building a website in GitHub (and you are), you can publish it for free, using GitHub Pages!
 You don't need to create a new repository: Just <ol>